dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/thwartski_README.txt

 //						  ABOUT THWARTSKI
 //-------------------------------------------------------------------

-I'm a professional game designer who plays a decent amount of TF2.
-My comp ability is still low, but believe I know enough to design for high level comp players.
+I'm a professional game designer who loves TF2 and tinkering with stuff like this.
+My comp career is nothing impressive, but I know enough to design for comp play.

-I try to play all nine classes so I can tailor things to each of them.
-My current main is soldier.
-It was originally pyro, then engie, then sniper, then spy.
+I'm one of those people who has jumped around a lot between classes.
+My main is soldier (pocket), but I originally mained pyro, then engie, then sniper, then spy.